 - Strong writing skills.
 You must be able to summarize government regulations in a clear and concise manner.
 You must be able to convert those regulations, which can be very complex, into simple and straightforward content for our software.

 - High attention to detail.
 You will be expected to accurately communicate the regulatory expectations in a clear and concise manner.

 - Bachelor’s degree, preferably in a related field.

 - Work efficiently and cooperatively in an environment of multiple projects and priorities.

 - Work well both independently and collaboratively.
 Analysts are expected to have their own computer and internet access.

-- Analysts must be able to consistently deliver 40 hours per week, in our Denver office.
+- Analysts must be able to consistently deliver 40 hours per week.